Owens-Thomas House & Slave Quarters

-This stately home was built in 1819 for successful cotton merchant and banker, Richard Richardson and his wife, Francis Bolton.
+The Owens-Thomas House & Slave Quarters was built in 1819 for successful cotton merchant and banker, Richard Richardson and his wife, Francis Bolton.
 It was designed by the English architect William Jay, one of the first trained architects in the country.
-He designed the house in the English Regency style and features many interesting architectural elements such as curved walls and doors, indirect lighting in the drawing room, a bridge in the upstairs hall, and one of the finest staircases in the South.
-The English Regency style is named after King George IV, who served as Prince Regent from 1811-1820.
-Today the house is one three buildings that comprise the Telfair Museum, the oldest public art museum in the South.
-Its features a decorative arts collection consisting of Owens family furnishings as well as American and European objects dating from 1750-1830.
+He designed the house in the English Regency style and it features many interesting architectural elements such as curved walls and doors, indirect lighting in the drawing room, a bridge in the upstairs hall, and one of the finest staircases in the South.
+Today the house is one of three buildings that comprise the Telfair Museum, the oldest public art museum in the South.
+It features a decorative arts collection consisting of Owens family furnishings as well as American and European objects dating from 1790-1840.
 Behind the house are an English-themed garden and one of the earliest intact urban slave quarters in the South.

 Backstory and Context

 User Uploaded Audio

 The Owens-Thomas House & Slave Quarters is located in the heart of the Historic District of Savannah.
 The English-born architect William Jay also designed the nearby Telfair Mansion, now the Telfair Academy of Arts and Sciences, but the Owens-Thomas House is one of the most well-preserved examples of Jay's work in the Savannah area.
 The two-story home was completed in 1819 for Richard Richardson, a well-known bank president, shipping merchant, entrepreneur, and slave trader, his wife, Frances, and their six children.